sehgal71/RDAMP-Sales-Analysis/README.md

   v.
 Grooming (69%)

 ### 5. Top 5 Profitable Regions
   The Regions are:
-  i.
-East Midlands (England)
+  1. East Midlands (England)
-  ii.
-Scotland
+  2. Scotland
-  iii.
-London (England)
+  3. London (England)
-  iv.
-Yorkshire & The Humber (England)
+  4. Yorkshire & The Humber (England)
-  v.
-Southwest England
+  5. Southwest England

 ### 6. Revenue Comparison
 - The Line chart shows different lines indicating each year and the profit earned in each month.